The solutions to our growing trash problems may be found in the fingerprints of data, left behind whenever someone litters.

 02. Young activists

 A group of 5th graders picked up 1,247 pieces of litter in their school yard.
-They discovered the most common litter item were straw packages from the school’s cafeteria.
+They discovered the most common litter item was straw packages from the school’s cafeteria.

-Imagine what decision-makers will be able to do with insight drawn from this kind of data: from being more strategic about where to place trash cans, holding brands accountable to their product-leave-behinds, to beautifying entire urban landscapes.
-Billions of smartphone users can come together and contribute to the global efforts of making the world a better place for all.
+Imagine what decision-makers will be able to do with insight from this kind of data: from being more strategic about where to place trash cans, holding brands accountable to their product-leave-behinds, to beautifying entire urban landscapes.
+Billions of smartphone users can contribute to the global efforts of sustaining the globe’s health.
+Innovations like Litterati encourage us to rethink our impact, turning small, everyday actions into powerful forces for change.